timothyhull/breadpool-self-eval/docs/game_video_clips.md

     === "Overview :material-cursor-default-click:"

-        - At the ≈22:42 mark in this video, while serving as a JR, I observe my Jammer, White #408, who does not have lead Jammer status, initiate and successfully complete an apex jump during a call-off by Purple Jammer #46.
+        - At the ≈22:42 mark in this video, while serving as a JR, I observe my Jammer, White #408, who does not have Lead Jammer status, initiate and successfully complete an apex jump during a call-off by Purple Jammer #46.

     === "Outcome :material-cursor-default-click:"